pymupdf/PyMuPDF/docs/page.rst

    .. attribute:: page

-      A description of the page instance for the table.
+      A back-reference to the owning page.

-      :type: `string`
+      :type: :ref:`Page`

    .. attribute:: cells